shruthilayak11/ACM_tasks/README.md

 username = "your_username"
 password = "your_password"
 ```
+# Remember to enable the automatic connect in wifi ;)

 ## Task_2: Given is a binary file run the file and solve the q if answer is correct display the flag and get the answer while also specifying the input value

 ### The flag is in the `flag.txt`